czeopauli/czeopauli/README.md

 - 🌱 I'm currently diving into the coding world at Coding Bootcamp Europe.
 - :globe_with_meridians: Curious about the vast world of technology.
-- 🔗 Let's connect and explore this coding jungle together – and who knows, maybe we'll swap some beginner stories along the way.
+- 🔗 Let's connect and explore this coding jungle together – perhaps share some beginner stories.

 <!--